Fall 2019 Freshman Class

 Rankings and Other Numbers

-- UA is a leader among public universities nationwide in the enrollment of National Merit Scholars, with more than 600 currently enrolled.
+- UA is a leader among public universities nationwide in the number of National Merit Scholars with more than 500 currently enrolled.

 - The Capstone has been UA’s nickname since former President George H. Denny used the phrase in 1913 to describe our University as the crowning achievement in public education in Alabama.